 As an alternative, we could start with the end goal of the total revolutionary transformation and restructuring of society.
 This isn’t winnable by any action, protest, campaign, etc., and so the end goal is there, but suspended; it’s not clear how exactly it unfolds.
 When we start here, with this goal in mind, we open ourselves up to the process of research that Marx held so dear and without which we wouldn’t have Marxism, let alone the Marxist theoretical and practical history on which we draw.

 The key point is that Marx left us not only distinct yet dialectically related educational processes; he also offered us examples of navigating between the two, as well as the various factors that shape what ones we engage.
 It’s not that presentation or inquiry comes first or second, and it’s not that one is good and the other bad.
 The communist organizer, leader, or teacher has to deploy both depending on different external and class or site-specific contingencies.
 Sometimes learning must take precedence, and studying must be presented.
 At other times, studying must take precedence, we must be free to imagine alternatives, get lost in the possibilities, reach our dead ends, and open up inquiry to a new presentation and then to a new inquiry.

-This might be what, in part, separates dogmatic Marxists from those who take it as a living, breathing document.
+This might be what, in part, separates dogmatic Marxists from those who take Marxism as a living, breathing, and evolving theoretical framework for understanding and changing the world.
 The economists, for example, only learned Marx, while those who have made revolutions, or tried to, have engaged Marxism as an infinite well of studying.